Benjamin Burge

 R v.
 UZ (Sheffield Crown Court)

-Client charged with threats to kill and ABH alongside co-defendants facing charged of attempted murder.
+Ben’s client was tried on counts of threats to kill and ABH alongside co-defendants facing an allegation of attempted murder.
 After a successful half-time submission, Mrs. Justice Andrews directed the jury to return a not guilty verdict on the threats to kill.
 The Crown subsequently offered no evidence on the remaining ABH count.

 R v.
 GL (Canterbury Crown Court)

-Client charged with causing bodily harm with wanton or furious driving.
-Ben persuaded the Crown to offer no evidence against his client after highlighting inconsistencies between the witnesses’ evidence and CCTV footage as to which motorbike had hit the groundsman on the golf course.
+Ben persuaded the Crown to offer no evidence against his client, charged with causing bodily harm with wanton or furious driving, after making representations on the inconsistencies between the witnesses’ evidence at CCTV footage as to which motorbike had collided with the complainant groundsman on the golf course.

 R v.
 LM (Maidstone Crown Court)